mharbol/aoc-2023/README.md

 Doing the [Advent of Code](https://adventofcode.com/) for [2023](https://adventofcode.com/2023/) in [Go\[lang\]](https://go.dev/).
 Probably none of these solutions are optimal...
 FYI.

+Even though this ended a little early for me, please check out the [retrospective](#Retrospective) as I try to complete it.

 I went a little overboard with the interfaces and methods; I'm coming from the Java world and can't shake it just yet.

 This project only uses the Go standard library so I am forced to use the language as (I guess) the designers intended.